spekulatius/PHPScraper/websites/examples/scrape-meta-tags.md

 }
 ```

-From the example above it would be used as following:
+From the example above it would be used as follows:

 ```php
 $web = new \spekulatius\phpscraper;